allthingslinux/mod-handbook/README.md

 ### 3.3.2 If You're Ever Stuck
 If you ever find yourself in a pickle, or feel that you're unsure on how best to reply, please don't think that you are required to figure it out for yourself!

-Your fellow moderators in ⁠mod-chat will always be around to provide sound guidance and advice, so don't hesitate to reach out.
+Your fellow moderators in `#mod-chat` will always be around to provide sound guidance and advice, so don't hesitate to reach out.

 ## 3.4 Wrapping Up the Ticket
 ### 3.4.1 Warning the User